 - 2/3 cup pecans or walnuts

-- 1/2 cup M&M's chocolate candy, any variety. for garnish
+- 1/2 cup M&M's chocolate candy for garnish

 This post may contain affiliate links, which means I get a small commission if you click the link and purchase something, at no additional cost to you.
 See FTC Disclosure, here.